Diksha0897/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+Answer: Alert function pops up a dialogue box which displays the string that we have written in alert function asking user to click on ok to close it on browser.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
 What is the return value of `prompt`?
+Answer: When we write prompt function, it opens a dialogue box asking for the input from the user in this what is the user's name.
+Return value can be anything that the user types and then clicks ok to close the prompt function.